ionic-team/capacitor/site/docs-md/guides/push-notifications-firebase.md

 ### Add the Firebase SDK via CocoaPods

-The Push Notification API on iOS makes use of CocoaPods - an iOS dependencies management system - and we need to tell CocoaPods to make use of Firebase.
+The Push Notification API on iOS makes use of CocoaPods - an iOS dependency management system - and we need to tell CocoaPods to make use of Firebase.

 To do this, we need to modify the `Podfile`, which is located in your `ios/App` directory: